Sherwood Ross: Public relations man

-Ross left WOL that year and soon thereafter founded Sherwood Ross Associates, a national public relations firm that was featured in a 1971 New York Times article titled "Public Relations With A Twist."
+Ross left WOL that year and soon thereafter founded Sherwood Ross Associates, a national public relations firm that was featured in a 1971 New York Times article titled "Public Relations With A Twist".
 “At 37, Sherwood Ross has already been a Chicago newspaper reporter, a star of a Washington radio show, a news director for the National Urban League and a press aide to political candidates,” the Times noted.
 The article went on to state that Ross’ firm was the first to promote the editorial content of magazines, helping them promote their stories in newspapers, radio and TV.
 In doing so, he helped many of his clients expand their circulations significantly.
 “He’s terrific and he’s the only public relations man I’ve ever heard editors say anything good about,” the Times reported, quoting a spokesman for Business Week, one of his many clients.
 A leading radio analyst called Ross “a pioneer” for his work as a magazine publicist in the 1970s and 1980s, noting that it was "groundbreaking" at that time for magazines to get their stories quoted with attributions in major newspapers.
 Ross publicized more than 100 national magazines and his client roster included The Atlantic, Business Week, Harvard Business Review, the New Yorker, The Nation, Playboy, Penthouse, Psychology Today, Inc. Magazine, and Essence.
 Ross’ work publicizing “The Education of David Stockman” for The Atlantic Monthly in 1981 spurred a national debate about the Reagan Administration's philosophy of "trickle-down economics" and helped boost the sale of the magazine by 100,000 copies.
 Throughout the 1990s and beyond, Ross continued to work in journalism and public relations.
 His business column for Reuters News Service was turned into a weekly "Workplace" column syndicated to U.S. dailies for 10 years.
-Ross also did public relations for a number of colleges and universities – among them Johns Hopkins, Baylor, Kalamazoo College, Miami Dade College, and the Massachusetts School of Law.
-He was described in a 2000 profile in the Rapid City Journal as "A Flack with a Conscience."
+Ross also did public relations for a number of colleges and universities – among them Johns Hopkins University, Baylor University, Kalamazoo College, Miami Dade College, and the Massachusetts School of Law.
+He was described in a 2000 profile in the Rapid City Journal as "A Flack with a Conscience".